core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 If authentication credentials are CWTs or CCSs, then the untagged CWT or CCS associated with an entity is stored in the Security Context and used as authentication credential for that entity.

-If authentication credentials are X.509 / C509 certificates or CWTs, and the authentication credential associated with an entity is provided within a chain or a bag, then only the end-entity certificate or end-entity untagged CWT is stored in the Security Context and used as authentication credential for that entity.
+If authentication credentials are X.509 / C509 certificates, CWTs, or CCSs and the authentication credential associated with an entity is provided within a chain or a bag, then only the end-entity certificate or end-entity untagged CWT / CCS is stored in the Security Context and used as authentication credential for that entity.

 Storing whole authentication credentials rather than only a subset of those may result in a non-negligible storage overhead.
 On the other hand, it also ensures that authentication credentials are correctly used in a simple, flexible and non-error-prone way, also taking into account future credential formats as entirely new or extending existing ones.
 In particular, it is ensured that: